untitledbot/untitled-bot/README.md

 # untitled-bot

-untitled-bot is a multi-purpose bot that has a lot of room for customization and about 100 commands.
+untitled-bot is a multi-purpose Discord bot that has a lot of room for customization and more than 50 commands.<br>
 [![Discord Bots](https://top.gg/api/widget/730135989863055472.svg)](https://top.gg/bot/730135989863055472)
 <br>
 ![Version](https://img.shields.io/badge/version-1.3-blue)